-According to G2 Crowd, text marketing delivers results—SMS garners open rates as high as 98%.
+According to G2 Crowd, SMS marketing delivers results, garnering open rates as high as 98%.
 With higher engagement than email, it's not surprising that texting has become a core business strategy.

 SMS number types

 These numbers have a high throughput rate and can support two-way messages, making them an optimal choice for large-scale marketing.
-Popular use cases include notifications, customer service and promotional messages within the U.S. and Canada.
+Popular use cases include notifications, customer service, and promotional messages within the U.S. and Canada.
 To avoid violating SMS regulations, organizations must ask customers for an explicit opt-in to receive messages and provide information on how to opt out.

 Alphanumeric sender IDs

 Alphanumeric sender IDs allow businesses to send one-way messages to customers.
 Unlike two-way messages that can send and receive SMS, customers can’t respond to one-way messages.
-An alphanumeric sender ID consists of a custom combination of letters (a–z, A–Z), numbers (0–9) and spaces.
+An alphanumeric sender ID consists of a custom combination of letters (a–z, A–Z), numbers (0–9), and spaces.
 Companies can create IDs using brand names (e.g., TELNYX) so customers can easily identify them.

 Alphanumeric sender IDs use up to 11 characters and are ideal for non-US and Canada notifications and two-factor authentication.
 Not all countries support alphanumeric sender IDs, and some have pre-registration requirements.
 Therefore, it’s important to learn each country’s availability and process before registering with a communications provider.